Table of Contents

 The Takeaway

-If you’re looking to pay off your debt faster, it’s a good idea to take a look at your spending and income, find some ways to reduce your non essential spending, and then funnel any money you free up towards your debt repayment plan.
+If you’re looking to pay off your debt faster, it’s a good idea to review and reduce your spending and then funnel any money you free up towards your debt repayment plan.
+The snowball or avalanche methods can help with this.
+Other options to pay off debt faster include investigating debt consolidation options, such as a balance transfer card or personal loan.

 SoFi Loan Products